 Hepatitis is an inflammation of the liver.
-It can be caused by a variety of toxins (such as drugs or alcohol), autoimmune conditions, or pathogens (including viruses, bacteria, or parasites).1 Viral hepatitis is caused by a family of viruses labeled A, B, C, D, and E. To learn more about the route of transmission and prognosis for each virus, visit the CDC’s Division of Viral Hepatitis.
-Hepatitis B (HBV) and hepatitis C (HCV) are the most common viral hepatitis infections transmitted through the sometimes risky behaviors by people who use drugs—particularly among people who inject drugs (PWID).
-Approximately 850,000–2.2 million people are living with HBV and an estimated 3.5 million people are living with HCV in the United States.
+It can be caused by a variety of toxins (such as drugs or alcohol), autoimmune conditions, or pathogens (including viruses, bacteria, or parasites).1 Viral hepatitis is caused by a family of viruses labeled A, B, C, D, and E. To learn more about the route of transmission and prognosis for each virus, visit the Centers for Disease Control and Prevention’s Division of Viral Hepatitis.
+Hepatitis B (HBV) and hepatitis C (HCV) are the most common viral hepatitis infections transmitted through the sometimes risky behaviors of people who use drugs—particularly among people who inject drugs.
+Approximately 850,000 to 2.2 million people are living with HBV, and an estimated 3.5 million people are living with HCV in the United States.

 Left untreated, hepatitis can lead to cirrhosis, a progressive deterioration and malfunction of the liver.
 It can also lead to a type of liver cancer called hepatocellular carcinoma.
 In fact, HBV and HCV infections are related to about 65 percent of liver cancers worldwide.
-Nearly 50 percent of the cases are caused by HCV alone.2 During the next 40–50 years, one million people with untreated chronic HCV infection will likely die from complications related to their HCV.3
+Nearly 50 percent of the cases are caused by HCV alone.2 During the next 40 to 50 years, 1 million people with untreated chronic HCV infection will likely die from complications related to their HCV.3

 Since 2012, there have been more deaths due to hepatitis C than all 60 of the other reportable infectious diseases combined.

 In an effort to fight viral hepatitis in the United States, the U.S. Department of Health and Human Services developed the National Hepatitis Action Plan for 2017-2020.
 The plan outlines strategies to achieve the following goals:

 - Reduce deaths and improve the health of people living with viral hepatitis.